-J&D's Baconlube Bacon Flavored Lubricant 57ml 8 out of 10 (3 reviews) Write your own review
+J&D's Baconlube Bacon Flavored Lubricant 57ml 2 4 out of 5 stars

 Grease up the pig

-Reviewed: 21 Jan 2012 by BashfulBabe, a Going Steady Straight Female
+Reviewed: January 21, 2012 by BashfulBabe, a Straight Going Steady Female

 I usually say that I hate flavoured lubes because usually flavoured lubes are rank fake berry cloying sugary liquid death.
 The only time my partner and myself have struck upon one that appealed to us both was the - sadly discontinued - cake flavoured versions as they weren't quite so sickly.
 As a dedicated lover of bacon in all its forms I was determined to give this a try as soon as I saw it was to be released for real.
 Unfortunately, at the time it could only be shipped from America at extortionate shipping costs.
 Luckily Lovehoney have picked it up so those of us on this side of the customs barrier can revel in meaty debauchery.